sogko/node-osm-stream/README.md

 # node-osm-stream

 ## Overview
-A NodeJS-based streamable parser for OpenStreetMap (.osm) files.
+A fast and flexible NodeJS-based streamable parser for OpenStreetMap (.osm) files.

 Both incoming and outgoing streams available for piping from/to other streams.